-• determining compensation for the Company's executive officers;

-- assisting in developing and reviewing the annual performance goals and objectives of our executive officers; - assessing the adequacy and competitiveness of our executive compensation program; - administering our incentive compensation program and other equity-based compensation plans; - · reviewing and recommending compensation for our non-employee directors; and - reviewing and evaluating the adequacy of the Compensation Committee charter on an annual basis.
+- determining compensation for the Company's executive officers; - assisting in developing and reviewing the annual performance goals and objectives of our executive officers; - assessing the adequacy and competitiveness of our executive compensation program; - administering our incentive compensation program and other equity-based compensation plans; - reviewing and recommending compensation for our non-employee directors; and - reviewing and evaluating the adequacy of the Compensation Committee charter on an annual basis.

-During the fiscal year ended December 31, 2021, the Compensation Committee met once and acted by unanimous consent on four occasions.
+During the fiscal year ended December 31, 2022, the Compensation Committee met once and with the full Board on four meetings and acted by unanimous consent on four occasions.